custom-components/pyscript/docs/reference.rst

 made available by ``pyscript``.

-Note that even though the function names contain a period, the left portion is not a class (e.g., ``state`` is not a class, and in fact isn’t even defined).
+Note that even though the function names contain a period, the left portion is not a class (e.g., ``state`` is not a class, and in fact isn't even defined).
 These are simply functions whose name includes a period.
 This is one aspect where the interpreter behaves slightly differently from real Python.